-- Pour it into a spray bottle.
+- Pour it into the glass spray bottle.

 - The two oils will separate as they cool, so it is necessary to vigorously shake the bottle before spraying the solution.

-Spray the weeds with the coconut oil solution until all parts of the plant are thoroughly saturated.
+- Spray the weeds with the coconut oil solution until all parts of the plant are thoroughly saturated.
 The oil’s normal viscosity is enough to hold it onto the leaves with no further assistance.

 - Spritz the hole left by the weed one or two times with the coconut oil solution just in case any of the root fragments are still viable.
 Fill in the hole left by the weed.

 How easy is that????
 Coconut oil weed killer will be the envy of all your friends.